 ¶ The Nunc Dimittis is always the last canticle of the day.
 If Compline is to follow, here the $$ is sung instead.
 Click this rubric to change the display.

-¶ The $$ is sung on %%, but only when Compline is to follow.
-Otherwise the Nunc Dimittis is sung here.
+¶ If Compline is to follow, the $$ is sung at Evening Prayer on %%.
+Otherwise, the Nunc Dimittis is sung.
 Click this rubric to change the display.

 Here endeth the Order of Evening Prayer.